 Taking a disciplinary action in the federal human resources system is a two-step process.
-A proposal has to meet certain requirements.
-Here are the requirements that must be met by an agency when initiating the process of taking action against a federal employee.
+Here are the requirements that must be met.

 Federal agencies spend millions of dollars each year to subsidize federal employee unions.
 The reasons for the continued subsidies are complex.
 The author poses the question: Is it time to stop subsidizing federal employee labor unions?

 When starting negotiations, there are technical issues that must be considered.
 Here is a list of some of these issues for agency negotiators.

 What do you have to consider in the terms of the strategic, tactical and technical issues in negotiations before and as you enter the process and once you’re in it, how you shut it down?
 This article considers at the opening phase.
 While this focuses on labor relations, the principles are the same for any negotiation including alternate discipline or case settlements before MSPB or EEOC.